 This is the third of three consecutive years in the Middle School language program, corresponding to the Upper School Level I Spanish course.

-A rich repertoire of rhymes, folk songs, music games, and movement are explored using varied music styles.
+In First and Second Grade, a rich repertoire of rhymes, folk songs, music games, and movement are explored using varied music styles.

-This yearlong, required class gives students a deeper understanding of music, while engaging them in a choral setting.
+This year-long, required class gives students a deeper understanding of music, while engaging them in a choral setting.

-This program provides select eleventh- and twelfth-grade students an enhanced educational experience by exploring career opportunities.
+This program provides select Eleventh and Twelfth Grade students an enhanced educational experience by exploring career opportunities.

 This course offers an overview of the scientific study of both the behavioral and mental processes of human beings.

 Kindergarten is a special time when emergent readers can make tremendous progress.
+Classroom activities focus on rich and age-appropriate literature experiences.

 The curriculum emphasizes the concepts and foundational skills needed to solidify a strong number sense.